11 minutes estimated reading time

 Why is this a Patagonia vest recession rather than a North Face vest recession or a Columbia Sportswear vest recession?

-But the ‘MBA class’ tended to wear collared shirts, jeans or chinos.
+But the ‘MBA class’ of professional managers tended to wear collared shirts, ‘smart’ jeans or chinos.
 They may have worn a sleeveless pullover or fleece vest.
 Their venture capital counterparts who where probably their MBA class colleagues wore a similar uniform, with a bit more of lean towards Ralph Lauren country club friendly shirts or polo shirts.

 Secondly, there was a cargo cult amongst try-hards in the early to mid-2000s there was a move towards turtle necks with Silicon Valley types looking suspiciously like architects as they tried to ape Steve Jobs.
-Similar buzz has surrounded Allbirds sports shoes
+There has been a similar buzz has surrounded Allbirds sports shoes

 The finance sector had its own transformation.
 Early dot com era west coast-based tech focused investment bank financiers such as Frank Quattrone mirrored the east coast convention of the tailored business suit, usually in grey with a conservative tie and pocket square.
 This would be paired with a set of brown shoes, usually loafers.
 You could buy the look at Armani, Barneys or Brooks Brothers depending on your budget.